 Incorrect information appearing within any of Google’s rich snippet features has the potential to be misleading or even damage a reputation.
 Fortunately, online reputation management services like ours can help.

 Going back to the “King Barack Obama” example, how did Google generate this factually inaccurate response to the searcher’s question?
 Because of all of the mentions about “President Barack Obama” online, one would assume that Google should return a reputable article that defines democracy for the confused searcher.

 The Search Engine Land article described how a recent Breitbart article titled “All Hail King Barack Obama, Emperor of the United States of America” appeared in the same dynamic answer box position.
 The Search Engine Land article was published in November 2014, drawing attention to the Breitbart problem.
 Despite the coverage, the issue has yet to be corrected in Google’s search results.

-To further examine this example, the search query, “who is the king of the United States” is typed as a question, so Google’s algorithm then looks to answer the question as succinctly as possible for the user.
-For this particular search query, two popular websites (and probably many others) are writing content using the terms “Barack Obama” and “king” together and cause the search results to change for that specific query.
+Let’s look further.
+The search query, “who is the king of the United States” is typed as a question, so Google’s algorithm looks for a succinct answer.
+For this particular search query, many popular websites use the terms “Barack Obama” and “king” together, so search engines have learned to associate those topics.